 Co-PI: Dr. Carol Adair

-- Fall 2013 Workshop.
-Contact Dr. Hurley for information.
+- Contact Dr. Stephanie Hurley for information on tours and workshops.

 We are studying the capacity of these bioretention units to capture and treat stormwater runoff from eight different “mini-watersheds” in the adjacent roadway.
 The water quality pollutants being evaluated are: total suspended solids (TSS), phosphorus (P) and nitrogen (N).